UnconnectedBedna/shrink-backup/README.md

 - truncate
 - mkfs.ext4
 - rsync
+- (growpartfs from AUR if you want to autoexpand ArchLinuxArm)

 ## Info

-Theoretically the script should work on any device with maximum 2 partitions (boot and root).<br>
+Theoretically the script should work on any device as long as root filesystem is in `ext4`.
+But IMHO is best applied on ARM hardware.<br>
-The script can handle maximum 2 partitions, if there are more than that on root device the script will fail with an error.<br>
+Since the script uses `lsblk` to figure out where the root resides it does not matter what device it is on.<br>
 Even if you forget to disable autoexpansion on a non supported system, the backup will not fail. :)

-Custom device part can be set with `-d /dev/xxx`.
-This function has not been wildly simply because I lack good hardware for proper testing, but it has been tested on Raspberry pi os.<br>
-See [wiki](https://github.com/UnconnectedBedna/shrink-backup/wiki) for a bit more information.<br>
+See [wiki](https://github.com/UnconnectedBedna/shrink-backup/wiki) for a bit more information. (depricated information for this version)<br>
-[Feedback](https://github.com/UnconnectedBedna/shrink-backup/discussions) on this functionality is highly apreciated!<br>
+[Feedback](https://github.com/UnconnectedBedna/shrink-backup/discussions) is highly apreciated!<br>
-If `-d` is not selected, default device path is used: `/dev/mmcblk0`

 ### Order of operations - image creation
+1. Uses `lsblk` to figure out the correct disk device to back up
-1. Reads the block sizes of the partitions
+2. Reads the block sizes of the partitions
-2. Uses `dd` to create the boot part of the system + a few megabytes to include the filesystem on root (this *can* be a partition)
+3. Uses `dd` to create the boot part of the system + a few megabytes to include the filesystem on root (this *can* be a partition)
-3. Removes and recreates the root partition, the size depends on options used when starting the script
+4. Removes and recreates the root partition, the size depends on options used when starting the script
-4. Creates a new ext4 filesystem with the same UUID and LABEL as the system you are backing up from
+5. Creates a new ext4 filesystem with the same UUID and LABEL as the system you are backing up from
-5. Uses `rsync` to sync both partitions (if more than one)
+6. Uses `rsync` to sync both partitions (if more than one)

 This means it does not matter if boot is on a partition or not.